-To give your accounting team a bit of guidance culled from our vast experience, Embark has prepared a sample worksheet to use as a template in making your own.
+To give your accounting team a bit of guidance culled from our vast experience, Embark has prepared a Cash Flow Worksheet Template to make your own.
 No, our example is not meant for you to download and plug into your accounting process.
 In fact, we wholeheartedly recommend avoiding such behavior.
 Instead, we’ve purposely created a bit of a Frankenstein worksheet, one that encompasses the basics along with a few more atypical or industry-specific entries that, while not being very pretty to look at, provides insights for a wide variety of companies from several different industries.

-So on that note, download our informative cash flows worksheet template, couple it with the following basics and best practices, and make one for your company that suits your organization well, bends to your needs, and adequately informs a compliant and beneficial statement of cash flows.
+So on that note, download our informative template, couple it with the following basics and best practices, and make one for your company that suits your organization well, bends to your needs, and adequately informs a compliant and beneficial statement of cash flows.